Romance of the Turf book 0.5

 Is Bart to blame for the theft, or is he truly as honest and determined as he seems?
 As Hannah and Bart rush to solve the mystery before race day, they uncover scandalous family secrets—and learn that enemies might just make the best lovers…

-Story elements: Enemies to lovers, rivals, partners, care for animals
+Story elements: Enemies to lovers, rivals, partners, care for animals, mystery

 Content Notes